Scott D. Heins, CFP®, Partner

 Every day I learn something new from my clients and their experiences.
 Missteps along life’s journey are simply opportunities to travel a new path.
 I thrive on these kinds of challenges and the pursuit of new ways to approach them.
 As a trained educator, I see the value in learning from the past and applying what we have learned to help us make better decisions in the future.
 I like to think that the broader lessons we learn from each other benefit everyone we serve.

 Scott has been married to his wife Sally, since 1994.
 They are happily raising three adopted children, one rescued dog and two rescued cats.
-Scott also serves on the WELS Pension Commission and the Wisconsin Lutheran College Endowment Committee, as well as his church, St. Matthew’s Lutheran Church in Oconomowoc.
+Scott has served on the WELS Pension Commission and the Wisconsin Lutheran College Endowment Committee, and remains active in his church, St. Matthew’s Lutheran Church in Oconomowoc.
 Scott has also been honored on Milwaukee Magazine’s “Five Star: Wealth Manager” list for 2014 & 2015*.

 *2014 & 2015 award based on 10 objective criteria associated with providing quality services to clients such as credentials, experience, and assets under management among other factors.
 Wealth managers do not pay a fee to be considered or placed on the final list of Five Star Wealth Managers.